 Try implementing these and you can reduce the dominion that your German Shepherd’s fur will have over your life and lungs.
 You don’t have to do everything at once, but you can slowly introduce these habits into you and your dog’s life.

-Can You Shave Your German Shepherd’s Coat?
+Can I Shave My German Shepherd’s Coat?

-It might seem like an easy way to get around spending time caring for your dog’s coat.
+This “solution” might seem like an easy way to get around spending time caring for your dog’s coat.
 But, it is quite the opposite.

 Shaving a dog with a double coat can lead to a range of problems.
 There’s no guarantee that the coat will grow back the same.
 Not only do these put your German Shepherd at risk, but they will defeat the purpose of shaving your dog in the first place.